sfarrens/pyralid-template/README.md

 git commit -m "testing"
 git push origin new_branch
 ```
-4. Go to the your remote repository and click on the `Create pull request` button that should have appeared for your branch.
+4. Go to the your remote repository and click on the `Compare & pull request` button that should have appeared for your branch.
-5. Follow the instruction to open your pull request.
+5. Provide a title and description for your pull request and click the `Create pull request` button.
 6. Once open your pull request should automatically launch the Travis CI tests.
 Click on the link that appears to follow their progress.
 7. Once your CI tests have passed you can merge your pull request, which should automatically generate your package API documentation.
 Go to *e.g.* https://username.github.io/mypackage/ to view your documentation.